simonvomeyser/simple-web-dev/resources/markdown/do-not-use-a-ftp-client.md

 - Running tests has to be done locally
 - There is still a lot that can go wrong

-### Where to go next
+## Where to go next

 You might have noticed these things top to bottom of this post get more and more complicated.
 The possible next step I would say is maybe check out a continuous integration setup with [GitLab](https://about.gitlab.com/product/continuous-integration/) (it's free!), use a service like [Runcloud](https://runcloud.io/) or check out [Forge](https://forge.laravel.com/) if you are using Laravel!

-The main goal of this article was to show that there is a middle ground between cowboy coding deploy style ( 🔫 pew pew) with manual FTP uploads  and a total Docker/Kubernetes/AWS/Whatever craziness.
+The main goal of this article was to show that there is a middle ground between cowboy deploy style ( 🔫 pew pew) with manual FTP uploads  and a total Docker/Kubernetes/AWS/Whatever craziness.

 > Grow with your skills, try what is possible and gradually move away from FTP Clients.

+## Notes from the Future

+July 2020: You might also look into [Deployer](https://deployer.org/) for a PHP based solution - it looks promising.